Vaenae/MessagePublisherBot/README.md

 -   Register to Firebase and create a new project in the [Firebase console.](https://console.firebase.google.com/)
 -   Add Authentication to the project, enabling email and Google sign in.
 -   Add your domain to the Authorized domains
 -   Register a new web app for your project.
 You should get a config json.
-Modify this to fit onto one line, add it to .env.build FIREBASE_CLIENT_CONFIG and to a Now secret _nextjs-cloud-template.firebase_client_config_.
+Modify this to fit onto one line, add it to .env.build FIREBASE*CLIENT_CONFIG and to a Now secret \_nextjs-cloud-template.firebase_client_config*.
 -   Create a service account in Firebase console project settings.
 Generate a new private key json.
-Modify this to one line, add it to .env FIREBASE_ADMIN_CONFIG and to Now secrets.
+Modify this to one line, add it to .env FIREBASE*ADMIN_CONFIG and to a Now secret \_nextjs-cloud-template.firebase_admin_config*.

 ## Sentry